 users who are a member of the Finance group will see all rows in the data source.

 These user attributes give users access to various Immuta features and drive data source policies.

 Permissions control what actions a user can take in Immuta, both API and UI actions.
 Permissions can be

 added and removed from user accounts by a System Administrator (an Immuta user with the

 ADMIN permission); however,

 the permissions themselves are managed by Immuta, and the actions associated with the permissions cannot be altered.

-Authorizations are custom tags that are applied to users and groups to restrict what data users can see.
-Authorizations can be added manually or mapped in from LDAP or Active Directory.
+Called "authorizations" prior to Immuta's 2.7 release, attributes are custom tags that are applied to users to restrict what data users can see.
+Attributes can be added manually or mapped in from LDAP or Active Directory.

 The Data Dictionary provides information about the columns within the data source, including column names and value types.
 Users subscribed to the data source can post and reply to discussion threads by commenting on the Data Dictionary.